By Dr Paul Palmer – Plant-Based Nutrition Consultant and Musculoskeletal Occupation Health Specialist

 Have a change of heart this Heart Awareness Month by making small but significant adjustments to your overall lifestyle to reduce your risk of heart-related diseases and improve your overall heart health.

-Remember when doctors prescribed “healthy” cigarettes and smoking as a something that was “good for you”?
+Remember when doctors prescribed “healthy” cigarettes and smoking as something that was “good for you”?
 Luckily, much has changed over the last few decades.
 Preventative care is fast becoming an approach to health for many people.
-Yet heart disease – which can be prevented – is still one of the leading causes of deaths in South Africa.
+Yet heart disease – which can be prevented – is still one of the leading causes of death in South Africa.

-Once thought to only be a disease for the elderly, more than half of heart-related deaths now affect people under the age of 65 years, while over 17 million people die every year from cardiovascular disease, according the American Heart Association and the World Health Organization.
+Once thought to only be a disease for the elderly, more than half of heart-related deaths now affect people under the age of 65 years, while over 17 million people die every year from cardiovascular disease, according to the American Heart Association and the World Health Organization.
 It’s a staggering number when one considers that 80% of these premature deaths can be prevented by eating better, moving more and avoiding smoking.

-As this month is Heart Awareness Month in South Africa, and with World Heart Day on falling on the 29th of September, I encourage you to make a few changes to your diet and lifestyle that will increase your longevity and improve your overall happiness!
+As this month is Heart Awareness Month in South Africa, and with World Heart Day falling on the 29th of September, I encourage you to make a few changes to your diet and lifestyle that will increase your longevity and improve your overall happiness!

 So for this month, I ask you to take the pledge to commit to your heart by going plant-based!

-Are you ready to make heart smart choices?
+Are you ready to make heart-smart choices?
 Here are my top ten tips on how to get wholeheartedly healthy!

 Overwhelming scientific evidence links the consumption of meat and animal products to numerous diseases.
 According to medical experts at the American Heart Association (AHA), eating saturated fat increases the amount of cholesterol present in the blood which results in an increased risk for heart disease and stroke (1).
 By replacing animal foods and highly refined carbs with whole plant foods is a proven way to lower cholesterol and reduce the risk of heart disease.